chef/omnibus/cookbooks/windows/README.md

 - installer_type: They type of windows installation package. valid values are: :msi, :inno, :nsis, :wise, :installshield, :custom.
 If this value is not provided, the provider will do it's best to identify the installer type through introspection of the file.
 - checksum: useful if source is remote, the SHA-256 checksum of the file--if the local file matches the checksum, Chef will not download it
 - options: Additional options to pass the underlying installation command
+- timeout: set a timeout for the package download (default 600 seconds)

 ### Examples